 Several systematic reviews have been published regarding LLLT for treatment of neck pain.
-In general, they are inconsistent in the findings and do not substantiate the effectiveness of this treatment for these conditions.
+In general they are inconsistent in the findings and do not substantiate the effective ness of this treatment for these conditions.
 A meta-analysis and systematic review by Chow et al. (2009) concluded that there is moderate evidence that low level laser therapy reduces pain immediately after treatment in subjects with chronic neck pain and up to 22 weeks after treatment.
 Low level laser therapy compares favorably with pharmacologic interventions, with no adverse reactions or side effects (Chow et al., 2009).
 However, reviewers of the systematic review have expressed concerns regarding statistical application and the highly heterogeneous nature of the groups in terms of diagnosis and treatments (Verhagen and Schellingerhout, 2010; Shiri and Viikari-Juntara et al., 2010).

 In 2013, Kadhim-Saleh et al. attempted to determine the efficacy of LLLT in reducing acute and chronic neck pain.
 Eight RCTs involving 443 patients were selected.
-Five trials included patients with cervical myofascial pain syndrome, and three trials had a variety of patient conditions.
+Five trials included patients with cervical myofascial pain syndrome (CMPS), and three trials had a variety of patient conditions.
 Results of the review provided inconclusive evidence because of heterogeneity and potential risk of bias.
 Any benefit noted, although significant from a statistical standpoint, did not reach the threshold of a minimally important clinical difference.

 Gross et al. (2013) evaluated LLLT for adults with neck pain.
 Their systematic review noted moderate quality evidence for chronic neck pain supporting LLLT over placebo to improve pain and disability, and quality of life into the intermediate term.
-Low quality evidence suggested LLLT improved short term pain and function over placebo for acute radiculopathy, cervical osteoarthritis, or acute neck pain.
+Low quality evidence suggested LLLT improved short term pain and function over placebo for acute radiculopathy, cervical osteoarthritis or acute neck pain.
 For chronic myofascial neck pain (5 trials, 188 participants), evidence was conflicting.
-Authors conclude that LLLT may be beneficial for chronic neck pain, function and improvement of quality of life, but long-term trials are needed.
+Authors conclude that LLLT may be beneficial for chronic neck pain, function and improvement of quality of life but long term trials are needed.

-Wong et al. (2016) aimed to update the findings of the Neck Pain Task Force, which examined the effectiveness of manual therapies, passive physical modalities, and acupuncture for the management of neck pain and associated disorders (NAD).
-The review found evidence suggesting that LLLT is not effective for persistent NAD grades I-II.
-However, prior to publication, the authors discovered new evidence that was not consistent with their Task Force findings and when combining this new evidence with Neck Pain Task Force findings from the 5 studies, the preponderance of evidence suggested that clinic based LLLT is effective for persistent NAD.
+Wong et al. (2016) aimed to update the findings of the Neck Pain Task Force, which examined the effectiveness of manual therapies, passive physical modalities, and acupuncture for the management of whiplash-associated disorders (WAD) or neck pain and associated disorders (NAD).
+The review found new evidence suggesting that LLLT is not effective for persistent NAD grades I-II.
+However, when combining the new evidence with Neck Pain Task Force findings from five studies, the preponderance of evidence suggests that clinic-based LLLT is effective for persistent NAD.